cdktf/cdktf-provider-databricks/docs/dataDatabricksClusterPolicy.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.18.0/docs/data-sources/cluster_policy#id DataDatabricksClusterPolicy#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.19.0/docs/data-sources/cluster_policy#id DataDatabricksClusterPolicy#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `isDefault`<sup>Optional</sup> <a name="isDefault" id="@cdktf/provider-databricks.dataDatabricksClusterPolicy.DataDatabricksClusterPolicy.Initializer.parameter.isDefault"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/databricks/databricks/1.19.0/docs/data-sources/cluster_policy#is_default DataDatabricksClusterPolicy#is_default}.

 ---